-That’s what I would’ve figured.
-But there’s actually a way it can be done, and in this post, I’ll explain how you can camp on the Great Wall at the Jiankou-Mutianyu section.
+After meeting another backpacker and learning about how he did it, I managed to do it myself, and in this post I’ll explain exactly how you can camp on the Great Wall at the Jiankou-Mutianyu section.

 To sleep on the Great Wall you need to visit an unrestored section that’s safe enough to hike on, and the Jiankou – Mutianyu section is perfect for this.